jqcorreia/tudo/README.md

 ## TODO
 - [x] action tags and search for action (:run, :window, :secret, etc)
+- [ ] Icon files may not exist even if referenced by XDG icon files format
 - [ ] Various font sizes and faces.
 - [ ] Mouse coords translation to local component coords and list item click
 - [ ] Prompt window available to actions